uPortal-Attic/uportal-home/docs/apereo-incubation.md

 ### 4.7 Successful release during Incubation

-AngularJS-portal has had many releases.
+uPortal-home has had many releases.

 Let's say Incubation starts for this purpose after governance and licensing is squared and the repos are moved to a uPortal-project context.
 Successfully releasing after those changes are in place will demonstrate that the product can still release under the new arrangements.